 Every couple of years, web design will make enough progress to require you to do an overhaul of your website’s design.
 A complete redesign of your website is an expensive endeavor, and it’s not something where cutting corners to save a few bucks is a good idea.
 So, every four or five years, your website could do with a complete overhaul.
 But what about the meantime?

-In the meantime, staying on top of new web design trends and in touch with your web design specialist is the thing to do.
+In the meantime, staying on top of new web design trends and being in touch with your web design specialist is the thing to do.
 If there’s something significant yet easy to implement, you can add it to your website almost on the go.
 Otherwise, make sure that you note what’s going on in the world of web design so that you know what kinds of changes you need to make when the time comes to redesign your website.

 Your website will appear fresh as long as you remember to update it.
 That’s the key takeaway — you should add different kinds of content, follow trends, and add new channels, but none of it matters if you’re not willing to update your website regularly.
 Your digital assets are fresh if they keep with the times, and you have to update them regularly for that.